 The My Buddy Doll was interesting because it was really the first mainstream push for dolls for boys.
 Obviously girls were typically thought of as the gender that played with dolls, but Hasbro wanted to change all that in the 80s.

-Girls always had their Barbie dolls, buy dolls for boys did not become a reality really until the 1980s.
+Girls always had their Barbie dolls, but dolls for boys did not become a reality really until the 1980s.
 When Hasbro debuted its My Buddy doll in 1985, it was a groundbreaking and transformative event in the toy business.

 The My Buddy Doll Run In Toy History

-Despite the fact that it had a relatively brief lifespan, My Buddy is reported to have served as the idea for the development of the carrot-topped spree killer doll Chucky in the 1988 film Child’s Play, directed by Don Mancini and written by and starring Tom Holland.
+Despite the fact that it had a relatively brief lifespan, My Buddy is reported to have served as the idea for the development of the carrot-topped killer doll Chucky in the 1988 film Child’s Play, directed by Don Mancini and written by and starring Tom Holland.

-Regardless of what you thought about the idea of boys playing with dolls during the 1980s, we all remember My Buddy as a toy that was popular yet kind of creepy, and probably a toy best left in the 1980s.
+Regardless of what you thought about the idea of boys playing with dolls during the 1980s, we all remember My Buddy as a toy that was popular, yet kind of creepy, and probably a toy best left in the 1980s.